Rotavirus

 Is there a medicine for rotavirus?

-Rotavirus is caused by a virus, not bacteria.
+A virus causes rotavirus, not bacteria.
 So antibiotics won’t help your child feel better.
-The virus gets better on its own after about a week.
-The main treatment is to keep your child hydrated.
+The virus should clear on its own after about a week.
+The main rotavirus treatment is to keep your child hydrated.

 Can rotavirus be treated at home?